ibm-cloud-architecture/refarch-ai-data-customer-churn/README.md

 The goals of this implementation is to illustrate how to build an intelligent application using:

-* Data ingestion
+* Data Ingestion and Organization
+* Model Development and Deployment
+* Batch Scoring
+* Model MOnitoring
-* Cognitive service like Ton Analyzer and Chatbot
+* Cognitive service like Tone Analyzer and Chatbot
 * Integrate with Customer Data base and unstructured data to build a customer churn predictive scoring model
 * Deploy and monitor the model